COMP6991UNSW/lec-materials/lec09/notes.md

  - Iterator, FromIterator, IntoIterator
  - Discuss how derive macros work

-## 4. Building Our Own Iterator
+## 6. Building Our Own Iterator
  - How to implement a Fibonacci Iterator
+ - Why distinguish between "Iterator" and "IntoIterator"
  - How to implement an iterator for arrays

-## 5. Trait Objects
+## 7. Trait Objects
- - Traits must be in scope
  - Understand how traits work
+ - Identify that Traits must be in scope
- - Trait Object Rules
+ - Discuss the Trait Object Rules
- - Self: Sized
+ - Discuss the Self: Sized constraint
  - Constrast Traits with OOP

 ## Extra Content

  - The Orphan Rule